 Responsible Entrepreneurship

-From an entrepreneurship standpoint, the initiative will explore how companies that positively affect the environment and society can scale/not scale without compromising the "do no evil" or similar core missions that got them started.
+From an entrepreneurship standpoint, the initiative will explore how companies that positively affect the environment and society can scale/not scale without compromising the "do no evil" or similar core missions that got them started and still remain profitable.
 Notably, the program will also explore the challenges mission/purpose-driven organizations face when commercializing responsible innovations and the business imperatives that come with the need to/not to scale and remain profitable.
-We see three elements critical to this effort; responsible leadership (Voegtlin, Patzer, and Scherer 2012), developing eco-socially sustainable business models (Bocken et al. 2014), and setting up governance mechanisms (incentives, metrics, oversight, etc.).
+We see a few elements critical to this effort; responsible leadership (Voegtlin, Patzer, and Scherer 2012), developing eco-socially sustainable (Bocken et al. 2014) and regenerative (as opposed to extractive) business models, company culture, and setting up governance mechanisms (incentives, Key Consequence Indices, Key Performance Indices, oversight, etc.).
 The work of this research group should help ethical and mission-oriented companies scale/or not scale such that the ethical core endures and they are organized for responsibility rather than have "organized irresponsibility."

 Watch Professor Ian Sinapuelas explain the idea of Responsible Innovation in the short YouTube videos below.
 For a more in-depth presentation, follow the trail of videos on the RIE YouTube Channel.